Kris-Kay/glass-ui/README.md

 ## Credits
-* Hat tip to anyone whose code was used
+### Hat tip to:
-* Inspiration
+*
-* etc
+* Adrian Bece for interactive fluid typography editor https://modern-fluid-typography.vercel.app/ Use this tool to fine-tune your fluid typography range.

 #### Images